george-pov/YTSkedy/docs/ui/operations/deployment.md

 ## GitHub Environment Contract

-The selected GitHub Environment supplies these variables:
+GitHub Environments `dev` and `prod` each supply these variables with values for only that environment:

 | Name | Classification | Purpose |
 | --- | --- | --- |